uonyekwuluje/uonyekwuluje.github.io/_posts/2021-05-31-rancher-rke2-installation.md

 title:  "Rancher Kubernetes Installation"
 categories: Kubernetes
 ---
-Rancher is an open-source container management platform, providing an graphical interface making container management easier.
+Rancher is an open-source container management platform, providing a graphical interface making container management easier.
 It has a smaller footprint and makes the installation process much easier.

 ## **Server Requirements**